Anchored

 Design

 I wanted to make it out of wood, but I don’t have the tools or setup for doing that myself.
 I’d like to, but for just one model, nope.
 I had some small sheets of hardboard around and thought I could cut them and build the anchor in layers.
 Again, cutting hardboard accurately by hand with a limited setup: nope.
 So!
 After lots more research I went for laser cut MDF.
-I can actually genuinely recommend RazorLab for that, they’re really quick.
+I used Razorlab for it, they were pretty quick.
 Perfect little slices of MDF arrived in the post ready to build (and they smell really nice too: toasty).

 Build